(The UN and INDEPENDENCE MOVEMENTS – continued)

 On May 8, the Viet Minh counted 11,721 prisoners whom they had taken.
 Of these prisoners, 4,436 were wounded.
 Able bodied soldiers were force-marched over 250 miles prison camps, and hundreds died of disease on the way.
 The Red Cross arrived and evacuated 858 of the prisoners.
 The surviving prisoners were starved, beaten, and heaped with abuse, and many died.
 Only 3,290 prisoners were officially repatriated four months later.

-In the wake of France's defeat at Dien Bien Phu, France's premier, Joseph Laniel, in June, resigned.
+In the wake of France's defeat at Dien Bien Phu, France's prime minister, Joseph Laniel, in June, resigned.
 On June 19 a new government was formed by Mendès-France, who wanted to give priority to economic expansion, considered empire a liability and favored total withdrawal from Indochina.
 The war in Vietnam was unpopular, and when Mendès-France offered parliament a choice between supporting him at the Geneva negotiations or sending conscripts to Southeast Asia, they voted 471 to 14 to support his ending the war.
 Opposition to the war's end was led by Roman Catholics concerned about leaving Vietnam's Catholics to communism.
 And there were those on the political right who were outraged by their country's withdrawal.
 They heaped verbal abuse on Mendès-France, some of it calling attention his being a Jew.

 At the Geneva Conference the Viet Minh was reluctant to accept dividing the country between north and south at the 17th parallel., But arguments by China's Zhou En-lai moved them to acceptance.
 The agreement held that the French were to remain in the southern half temporarily.
 The puppet "Emperor" Bao Dai was to remain as President in the South and Ngo Dien Diem, a Catholic, was to be his prime minister until elections in 1956 that were supposed to re-united the country.
 In the interim, French forces were to withdraw from the North and Viet Minh forces from the South.
 Laos was acknowledged as fully independent, and the Viet Minh agreed to recognize that independence and the independence of Cambodia, and the Viet Minh withdrawal of their forces from both.
 An International Control Commission was set up to oversee the implementation of the Geneva Accords, consisting of commissioners from India, Canada, and Poland.
 The Accords were signed on July 21, 1954.